Q&A for Circulators

 Q: What if someone signs the petition sheet after the circulator has signed and dated it?

-A: The circulator needs to re-sign and re-date the sheet.
+A: The circulator must re-sign and re-date the sheet.
 The circulator must not cross out their original signature or date.

 Q: What if a signer enters incorrect information?

 A: Signers should correct their own information.
 If the circulator corrects the information, the signer must initial any change.